 Final Words

 So these were some of the best alternatives to sumo deadlift.
-All of these exercises are much easier compared to sumo deadlift.
+All of these exercises are much easier compared to a sumo deadlift.
 Also, these exercises are compound movements that will help you in building size and strength.
 So all those athletes should try these exercises.